Undercliff (Isle of Wight): Access

 The Undercliff is accessed by the A3055 road running its length from Niton to Bonchurch.
-West of Ventnor, the Southern Vectis 3 bus follows the section called Undercliff Drive as far as St Lawrence; the Southern Vectis 6 runs north-east from Ventnor to Bonchurch and beyond.
+West of Ventnor, before 2014 the Southern Vectis 3 bus followed the section called Undercliff Drive as far as St Lawrence; the Southern Vectis 6 ran north-east from Ventnor to Bonchurch and beyond.
 The road's low-level continuation between Niton and Blackgang was broken by landslips in the 20th century.
 The road between St Lawrence and Niton collapsed in two places at the westerly edge of St Lawrence on 17 February 2014 as a result of land movement following a period of prolonged rainfall amidst ongoing engineering works to stabilize the A3055 and prolong its use.
 There is currently no vehicular access between St Lawrence and Niton along the former road.
 Vehicular traffic must go via Whitwell.
 Pedestrian and cycle access was restored by late 2016.
-Bus routes are diverted and no longer serve St Lawrence.
+Bus routes are diverted and no longer serve St Lawrence; as of 2024, the 3 passes from Ryde via Bonchurch through Ventnor to Wroxall and Newport, while the 6 goes from Ventnor via Whitwell and Blackgang to Newport.
 A few steep roads (probably ancient routes, locally termed "shutes") connect the clifftop to the lower Undercliff level: Niton Shute, St Lawrence Shute, and Bonchurch Shute.

 The Undercliff was formerly served by railway stations at Ventnor (Ventnor railway station and Ventnor West) and St Lawrence.

 The area can be visited on foot by the Ventnor-Blackgang section of the Isle of Wight Coastal Path, and there are a number of scenic walks along and below the cliffs backing the Undercliff.
 These include Gore Cliff east of Niton, the 'Cripple Path' and 'St Rhadegund's Path' that climb the inner cliff at Niton and St Lawrence, the Devil's Chimney, and the Bonchurch Landslips.